Lisa-Marie Breton: CWHL

-Breton was part of an initiative to start the CWHL.
-The league was spearheaded by players such as Allyson Fox, Kathleen Kauth, Kim McCullough, along with national team members Sami Jo Small and Jennifer Botterill.
+Breton was one of the six founders of the Canadian Women's Hockey League, alongside Jennifer Botterill, Allyson Fox, Kathleen Kauth, Kim McCullough, and Sami Jo Small.
 The players worked with a group of volunteer business people to form the CWHL by following the example of the National Lacrosse League.
 The league would be responsible for all travel, ice rental and uniform costs, plus some equipment.
-Breton would become the general manager and head of public relations for the Montreal Stars.
-On March 19, 2009, Breton was part of the Stars team that openly played for the Clarkson Cup for the first time.
+Breton would become the general manager and head of public relations for the Stars de Montréal (Montreal Stars).
+On March 19, 2009, Breton was part of the Stars team that played for the Clarkson Cup for the first time.
 Montreal beat the Minnesota Whitecaps to claim the Cup.
 Former Canadian Governor General Adrienne Clarkson was on hand to present the trophy to team captain Breton.

 Breton was part of an initiative to raise money for breast cancer research.
 On January 29, 2011, the Montreal Stars wore pink jerseys as they played the Boston Blades as part of a fundraiser.
-Breton's mother Johanne Breton survived the disease.
+Breton's mother, Johanne Breton, survived the disease.

 During the 2010-11 season, Breton scored 8 goals and added 3 assists.
-She captained the Stars to their second Clarkson Cup Championship win in three years.
+She captained the Stars to their second Clarkson Cup championship win in three years.
 On January 11, 2014, Breton, a CWHL co-founder registered the 100th point of her career.

 On December 13, 2014, Breton was selected to participate in the 1st Canadian Women's Hockey League All-Star Game.
-Suiting up for Team Red, she would score a goal in the third period on Team White's Geneviève Lacasse with Blake Bolden & Ann-Sophie Bettez assisting on said goal.
+Suiting up for Team Red, she would score a goal in the third period on Team White's Geneviève Lacasse with Blake Bolden and Ann-Sophie Bettez assisting on said goal.

-The final goal of her CWHL career took place in a 5-2 win against the Calgary Inferno on February 1, 2015.
+The final goal of her CWHL career took place in a 5–2 win against the Calgary Inferno on February 1, 2015.
 Scoring a third period goal against Camille Trautman, the assists on said goal were credited to Fannie Desforges and Chelsey Saunders.

 Coaching career

-Along with Montreal Stars teammate Nathalie Dery, Breton was an assistant coach for the Concordia Stingers women's ice hockey team during its 2010-11 season.
+Breton joined the coaching team of head coach Les Lawton as an assistant coach to the Concordia Stingers women's ice hockey program in the 2002–03 season.
+Her Montreal Stars teammate, Nathalie Déry, was an assistant coach for the Stingers alongside Breton from the 2009–10 season through the 2011–12 season.